MeetMe/PaletteBar/README.md

-PaletteBar
+PaletteBar for Android
 ==========

-A color picker bar with a horizontal rainbow and vertically changing hue values.
+A color picker bar with a horizontal rainbow and vertically changing hue values, implemented as a custom View.
 The border of the picker changes to match the selection, and can be changed via <b>setColorMarginPx()</b>.
 The bar will scale uniformly.
 Make sure to register for color selection via <b>setListener(PaletteBarListener listener)</b>.
 Note that this callback will be made with the starting color, black, as soon as the listener is registered.

 In this screenshot, a light green has been selected:
 ![ScreenShot](/screenshots/paletteBarScreenshot.png)

-Just add the single class file, [PaletteBar.java](PaletteBar.java), to your project.
+Just add the single class file, [PaletteBar.java](PaletteBar.java), to your Android project.

 Here's PaletteBar in the [MeetMe app's](https://play.google.com/store/apps/details?id=com.myyearbook.m) chat photo editor: